casangi/casadocs/README.md

     asv run master^! --bench "calibration" --machine "NRAO workstation"

-If adding a new benchmark on a new machine, you will need to follow the prompts for contributing machine information.
-For more details see the `asv docs<https://asv.readthedocs.io/en/stable/using.html#running-benchmarks>`_
+If running tests on a new machine (i.e., not the sandbox), you will need to follow the prompts for contributing machine information.
+For more details see the [asv docs](https://asv.readthedocs.io/en/stable/using.html#running-benchmarks).